swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 **Description**: Some authentication schemes use an authentication device (*authenticator*) that is external, i.e., not bound to the user agent.
-These types of authentication schemes may be vulnerable to certain types of phishing attacks where a fraudster controls the user agent and tricks, or persuades, the user to initiate an operation on the authentication device.
+These types of authentication schemes may be vulnerable to certain types of phishing attacks where a fraudster who controls the user agent can trick, or persuade, the user to initiate an operation on the authentication device.

-A typical example of the threat described above is where an Identity Provider implements an authentication scheme that uses an mobile app as the authenticator.
-In those cases the user usually enters some input (often the user identity) in the web browser (user agent) that is then used by the Identity Provider to initiate an authentication session against the app running on the user's mobile device.
+A typical example of the threat described above is where an Identity Provider implements an authentication scheme that uses a mobile app as the authenticator.
+In those cases the user normally enters some input (often the user identity) in the web browser (user agent) that is then used by the Identity Provider to initiate an authentication session against the app running on the user's mobile device.
 The problem here is that there is no way we can now that the person initiating the operation in the web browser by entering a user identity is the same